nx-lr/32chars-js/README.md

 Here is a list of customization options available:

 - `cacheVar` - the global variable defined to store substrings.
-It must be a valid, undefined JavaScript identifier.
+It must be a valid, undefined JavaScript variable.
 The default is `'$'`.
 - `resultVar` - the global variables to store the output string.
-It must be a valid, undefined JavaScript identifier.
+It must be a valid, undefined JavaScript variable.
 The default is `'_'`.
 - `strictMode` - Includes a `var` or `let` declaration, setting it at the beginning of the program.
 The default is `null`, which does not include a declaration.
+- `exportObject` - Whether to export the global object.
+The default is `false`.
+- `exportResult` - Whether to export the result string.
+The default is `true`.
+- `logObject` - Whether to log the global object.
+The default is `false`.
+- `logResult` - Whether to log the result string.
+The default is `false`.
+- `export` - Which key to export the string if `exportObject` is true.
+The default is `'object'`.
-- `export` - Which key to export the string if `moduleExports` is true.
+- `export` - Which key to export the string if `exportResult` is true.
 The default is `'result'`.
 - `defaultQuote` - Quoting style to fall back to, if smart quoting is enabled.
-One of `single`, `double`, or `backtick`.
+One of `single`, `double`, or `back tick`.
 The default is `double`.
 - `'objectQuote'` - Whether to quote keys inside objects and which quotes to use. `'none'` skips quoting identifier keys, so sequences of `_` and `$` will not be quoted.
 If `calc` is selected, all the keys will be quoted inside square brackets.
 The default is `'none'`; options are `'none'`, `'single'`, `'double'` or `'calc'`.
-- `smartQuote` - Whether or not to enable smart quoting; choosing quotes with the least number of escapes.
+- `smartQuote` - Whether or not to enable "smart" quoting; choosing quotes with the least number of escapes.
 If disabled, all strings inside the output, including object keys, will be quoted to `defaultQuote` and `objectQuote`.
 The default is `true`.
 - `tokenLength` - Maximum length of a tokenized substring, inclusive of punctuation.
-All substrings picked up by the regex will thus be treated as separate tokens.
-Default is 64.
+All tokens will thus be split into the desired lngth.
+The default is `64`.
 - `delimiter` - Which character to use to delimit `BigInt`-hashed substrings or character sets.
 The default is `','`.
 - `rangeDelimiter` - Which character to use to delimit ranges that `BigInt`-hashed character sets.
 The default is `'-'`.
 - `wrapInIIFE` - Whether to wrap the obfuscated code in an anonymous function call, using the `Function` constructor.
 The default is `false`.